 Most services and activities are conducted within the planned time frame of one to two years.
-All CDBG, HOME, HOPWA and ESG funded activities are managed and completed well within established schedules except for the activities that have been delayed due to changed circumstances and service areas and populations.
+All CDBG, HOME, HOPWA and ESG funded activities are managed and completed well within established schedules, except for the activities that have been delayed due to changed circumstances, service areas or populations.
 DHCD has implemented a policy that projects must be ready for funding within three months of the application date.